idleberg/atom-browse/README.md

   fileManager: "%PROGRAMFILES%\\Explorer++\\Explorer++.exe"
 ```

-Also in `config.cson` you can activate Atom info notifications.
+Also in `config.cson`, you can activate Atom info notifications.

 **Example:**